phan/phan/.phan/plugins/README.md

 - Infer that $actual has the exact type of $expected after calling `assertSame($expected, $actual)`
 - Other methods aren't supported yet.

+#### EmptyStatementListPlugin.php

+This file checks for empty statement lists in loops/branches.
+Due to Phan's AST rewriting for easier analysis, this may miss some edge cases for if/elseif.

+- **PhanPluginEmptyStatementDoWhileLoop** `Empty statement list statement detected for the do-while loop`
+- **PhanPluginEmptyStatementForLoop** `Empty statement list statement detected for the for loop`
+- **PhanPluginEmptyStatementForeachLoop** `Empty statement list statement detected for the foreach loop`
+- **PhanPluginEmptyStatementIf**: `Empty statement list statement detected for the last if/elseif statement`
+- **PhanPluginEmptyStatementWhileLoop** `Empty statement list statement detected for the while loop`

 ### 3. Plugins Specific to Code Styles

 These plugins may be useful to enforce certain code styles,